 Couples often ask me if mediation will end-up being a waste of time if they are unable to resolve EVERY issue.
 The answer is definitely not.
 One of mediations unique advantage and benefit is that it's not an "all-or-nothing" process.
 Of course, my goal is to help every couple resolve every issue facing them in their divorce.
 However, sometimes, despite the best efforts of all parties, there may be an issue or two that the couple just cannot resolve; they each may have a good-faith disagreement.
 If that situation were to happen to you, mediation is still productive and helpful.
 However, in that case, instead of the settlement agreements resolving every issue, they would resolve "almost" every issue.
 When the couple then files for the Uncontested Divorce with the Court, instead of indicating in their court filing that they completed mediation and resolved all issues (which are reflected in a settlement agreement), they would advise the court that they resolved almost every issue but need the court/judge to resolve 1 or 2 specific issues that are still in dispute.
 Thus, the court/judge would then get involved to help the couple resolve those open-issues and the rest of the issues in the divorce would follow according to the agreement I drafted for the couple following the mediation sessions.

 Often, one spouse contacts me first to inquire about my mediation services.
 Please understand that regardless of who contacts me first, I do not advocate for either party nor judge one spouse better or worse than the other.
-I am wholly impartial and pride myself on my professionalism and neutrality.
-If you have any questions or concerns, or simply want more information, I am ready, willing and able to speak with you as well.
+I am impartial and pride myself on my professionalism and neutrality.
+If you have any questions or concerns, or simply want more information, I am ready, willing, and able to speak with you as well.
 Please feel free to call/email/text me anytime.

 I understand that when you and your spouse are planning for a divorce, finances can be unpredictable.
-With that in mind, I offer a reasonably priced flat-rate of $1,800.00 – which includes up to ten (10) hours of face-to-face mediation time.
+With that in mind, I offer my services for a low flat-rate fee of $2,000.00 – which includes up to ten (10) hours of face-to-face mediation time.
 You are both under enough stress going through a divorce and the last thing you need during a tense and emotional mediation session is to be constantly looking at your watch to see if you’re going over the next hour and will be charged for another hour of the mediator’s time.
 I believe you should not have to deal with any surprises about the cost of mediation and that is why I offer a flat-rate fee.
 Mediation is invariably far less expensive than going to court with attorneys and is designed specifically to promote agreement among the both of you and a less painful experience than a contested divorce.

 Please click on the following link to view Eric's video and read his blog about the benefits of his Flat-Fee pricing: Benefits of Flat-Fee Blog.